-You’ll work toward developing and refining a portfolio of fiction or poetry.
+You’ll work toward developing and refining a portfolio of fiction, poetry, and/or creative nonfiction.
 This final portfolio is presented to an advisory committee for approval before graduation.
 You’ll also be invited to participate in sharing work from this portfolio in a graduate reading that completes your semester.

 Other opportunities for our graduate students in creative writing include serving as editors for the Southern Humanities Review, a nationally recognized literary journal.
 We also encourage you to attend and present at the Association of Writers and Writing Programs (AWP) national conference.

 Many of our graduates go on to attend MFA and PhD programs, or pursue successful careers related to writing.

 If you are interested in the creative writing track, consult with the director of graduate studies.

 Course Requirements (32 Hours)